amarteragundi/forkify/README.md

 # Forkify
 - Search, Like, Save from hundreds of recipes.
 - Developed in ES6
 - Architectural Pattern : MVC
-	- Design Pattern : Modules